Office Hours are 8 a.m. to 4:30 p.m., Monday through Friday.

 Brad earned his Bachelor’s degree in forest management from Purdue University.
-In his free time he enjoys family, competitive bass fishing, and hunting.
+In his free time, he enjoys family, competitive bass fishing, and hunting.

 - Seifert, John - State Forester

 Jack earned his forestry degrees from the University of Missouri.
-His hobbies and interests include furniture design and construction, tree planting, timber stand improvement work, taking walks through one the family tree farms, and traveling internationally with his family.
+His hobbies and interests include furniture design and construction, tree planting, timber stand improvement work, taking walks through one of the family tree farms, and traveling internationally with his family.

-- Settle, Jeff - Forest Resource Information
+- Vacant - Forest Resource Information

 - Smith, Zack - Forest Programs Coordinator

 Zack began his career with the Division of Forestry in August of 2000 as a Forest Entomologist and assumed his duties as Forest Programs Coordinator in August of 2006.
 In addition to his current job duties and continuing some duties as a Forest Entomologist, he also coordinates the division’s State Fair exhibit.

 Zack graduated from Purdue University with a Bachelor’s degree in forestry in 1999.
 His hobbies include camping and fishing.

 - Tauscher, Carrie - State Community & Urban Forestry Coordinator